-Appendix 9 Total Fund Investment Policy Document History Total Faria invocationer only Document Fractory Adopted by the Investment Committee March 16, 2015 Administrative Changes to Appendix 5, Investment Benchmarks, to reflect April 14, 2015 closure of State Peace Officer & Firefighters (POFF) Fund Approved by the Investment Committee June 15, 2015 Revisions relevant to the strategic asset allocation process and the Long- Term Care Fund Approved by the Investment Committee June 15, 2015 Effective July 1, 2015 Revisions relevant to Liquidity Program changes to ensure enough liquidity is available to meet obligations; and benchmark change to cash- only A '' 40 0040 Approved by the Investment Committee April 18, 2016 Revisions relevant to the 2015 Investment Policy Revision Project, including revisions to current policy content, new policy content, and general changes to enhance clarity and address non-material inconsistencies and formatting.
-Approved by the Investment Committee April 17, 2017 Revisions to the Liquidity and Divestment sections, and establishment of a 7 pm 17, 2017 new section, Governance and Sustainability Strategy.
-Approved by the Investment Committee November 13, 2017 Revisions to the Liquidity Program to expand the investable universe for , sovereign securities, and Low Duration sections, including removal of references to the High Quality Libor and Short Duration sub-programs, and corresponding benchmark references.
-Approved by the Investment Committee [Month, DD, YYYY] [CHANGE DESCRIPTION].
+Appendix 9 Total Fund Investment Policy Document History Adopted by the Investment Committee March 16, 2015 Administrative Changes to Appendix 5, Investment Benchmarks, to reflect April 14, 2015 closure of State Peace Officer & Firefighters (POFF) Fund Approved by the Investment Committee June 15, 2015 Revisions relevant to the strategic asset allocation process and the Long- Term Care Fund Approved by the Investment Committee June 15, 2015 Effective July 1, 2015 Revisions relevant to Liquidity Program changes to ensure enough liquidity is available to meet obligations; and benchmark change to cash- only Approved by the Investment Committee April 18, 2016 Revisions relevant to the 2015 Investment Policy Revision Project, including revisions to current policy content, new policy content, and general changes to enhance clarity and address non-material inconsistencies and formatting.
+Approved by the Investment Committee April 17, 2017 Revisions to the Liquidity and Divestment sections, and establishment of a new section, Governance and Sustainability Strategy.
+Approved by the Investment Committee November 13, 2017 Revisions to the Liquidity Program to expand the investable universe for sovereign securities, and Low Duration sections, including removal of references to the High Quality Libor and Short Duration sub-programs, and corresponding benchmark references.
+Approved by the Investment Committee June 18, 2018 Revisions to the Governance and Sustainability Principles, strategic asset allocation targets, ranges, and policy benchmarks.
+Additional revisions were made to reflect organizational and business process changes.
+Approved by the Investment Policy Month, DD, YYYY [Summary of changes]